pau-dim/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

   -v sidecar_config_volume:/etc/xroad \
   -v sidecar_backup_volume:/var/lib/xroad \
   -v sidecar_db_volume:/var/lib/postgresql/16/main \
-  niis/xroad-security-server-sidecar:7.6.0
+  niis/xroad-security-server-sidecar:7.4.1
 ```

 ### 2.8 Automatic backups

 The Security Server backs up its configuration automatically once every day, by default.
-It can be changed with system parameter `proxy-configuration-backup-cron`, see UG-SYSPAR(#Ref_UG-SYSPAR) for configuration details.
 Backups older than 30 days are automatically removed from the server.
-If needed, you can adjust the automatic backup deletion policies by editing the `/etc/cron.d/xroad-proxy` file.
+If needed, you can adjust the automatic backup policies by editing the `/etc/cron.d/xroad-proxy` file.

 Automatic backups will be stored in the folder `/var/lib/xroad/backup/`.